krisgd/basic_whiteboard/README.md

-basic whiteboard
+Basic Whiteboard
 ================

-basic whiteboard using node.js and easeljs
+Basic whiteboard using node.js and easeljs

 This is a very simple whiteboard that allows multiple users to connect and collaboratively draw on a single board.